Recipient of the 2018 North Street Book Prize in Literary Fiction

 stories by the award-winning Los Angeles-based METROPOLITAN MASTER CHORALE, entitled "Short Stories."

 Bones is a poetry collection written in 2017, a year of great personal trials for Angela's family, and the first year of a Donald Trump presidency.
 The collection's turbulent poems juxtapose the personal with the national, as they traverse the broad landscape of loss, grief, upheaval, and transformation.
-The cubist cover artwork was painted by artist Ted Brown.
+The cubist cover artwork is by the artist Ted Brown.

-* Holy Order and Female Nude from the Rear View have also appeared in Flapper Press' Poetry Café.
+Holy Order and the ekphrastic poem Female Nude from the Rear View have also appeared in Flapper Press' Poetry Café.

 Postscript: Viscera released on December 29, 2019.
 On August 29, 2020, Hans San Juan successfully received his second kidney transplant.